Focus on Europe

 b.
 POL 334E, The European Union in the world

-Students may list up to four courses from the list above in their order of preference.
-They will only be allowed to register for two classes upon arrival.
+Students may list up to four course choices from the classes available in their order of preference.
+Students will only be allowed to register for a maximum of two classes upon arrival.

 SPECIAL ACADEMIC CONDITIONS